How to Make a Prosecco Mimosa

 Why I love this recipe:

-This is a classic drink for a reason, and you just need two ingredients: prosecco, champagne or another dry sparkling wine and orange juice.
+This is a classic for a reason, and you just need two ingredients to make a classic mimosa cocktail: dry sparkling wine and orange juice.

 Also, if you’re hosting brunch at home for friends or family, you can transform this drink into a mimosa bar!

-No matter how you serve it, a classic mimosa cocktail is utterly delicious and perfect for any weekend brunch activity.
+No matter how you serve it, this classic mimosa recipe is utterly delicious and perfect for any at-home brunch.

 What you’ll need to make a Mimosa at Home